MarkRosemaker/academy/content/courses/A1/2-basics-in-one-hour/_index.en.md

 +++
-title = "Learn German Basics In One Hour (Tim Ferris Style)"
+title = "Learn German Basics In One Hour"
 +++